Idles Too Fast/Dies at Idle/

 Regarding the necessity of running at high idle just to keep the engine running, Rob wrote -

 A likely cause is air leakage into the inlet manifold.
 This is very common with the 34PICT/3 carburettor throttle shaft (read our article about air inleakage).
-If you have this problem, the carburettor must be either rebushed (e-mail firstname.lastname@example.org - he does this for a very reasonable price) or replaced.
+If you have this problem, the carburettor must be either rebushed (e-mail email@example.com - he does this for a very reasonable price) or replaced (Edit: Keith - Keifernet, may not be doing this job any more.
+Another great person who currently rebuilds VW carbs better than new is firstname.lastname@example.org ).
 This problem also results in difficult hot starts, and lots of stumbles on acceleration.

 Please see also our article on Air Inleakage, as well as the following article by Bob Hoover on the subject of "Cutting Out at Idle."